darka/darka-blog-src/content/posts/generating-png-in-python.md

 PNG is the most common lossless image format on the web.
 As I am fascinated by the most mundane building blocks of the web, I thought it would be interesting to go through a demonstration of how to generate a PNG image file from scratch in Python.

-I will only be covering the very basics to get some output, and as the format is simple, there is no need to use anything but the standard Python library.
+I will be covering only the very basics on how to produce some output, and as the format is simple, there is no need to use anything but the standard Python library.

 # Image Representation